Rumpelstiltskin

 “Could your name be Nathan?” she said.
 “Lucas?
 Jacob?
 Hugo?
 Jerome?
 Maximillian?
 Pointdexter?”
 She went on and on.

 “Not even close!” laughed the imp.
 “See you tomorrow night.”
-And he was gone.
+He was gone.

-The second day, the Queen looked through every book in the royal library.
-She found names from faraway places.
+The second day, the Queen looked through every book she had read.
+Her servants went through every book stored in the royal library.
+She collected names from faraway places.
 Names she had never heard of.

 That night when the imp appeared, the Queen read her list.